 The Commission was first granted civil penalty authority with the passage of the NGPA in 1978.
-The procedures for NGPA civil penalty assessment are substantially the same as the judicial assessment option that was subsequently adopted in FPA section 31.298 "Before assessing any civil penalty . . . the Commission shall provide to such person notice of the proposed penalty.
-Following receipt of notice of the proposed penalty by such person, the Commission shall, by order, ass[]ess such penalty."299 If the civil penalty remains unpaid for 60 days after assessment, "the Commission shall institute an action in the appropriate district court of the United States for an order affirming the assessment of the civil penalty."300 In that proceeding, the federal district "court shall have authority to review de novo the law and the facts involved."301 Although the NGPA does not expressly provide for the option of an ALJ hearing, the Commission has asserted the authority to order one.302
+The procedures for NGPA civil penalty assessment are substantially the same as the judicial assessment option that was subsequently adopted in FPA section 31.
+87 "Before assessing any civil penalty . . . the Commission shall provide to such person notice of the proposed penalty.
+Following receipt of notice of the proposed penalty by such person, the Commission shall, by order, ass[]ess such penalty."88 If the civil penalty remains unpaid for 60 days after assessment, "the Commission shall institute an action in the appropriate district court of the United States for an order affirming the assessment of the civil penalty."89 In that proceeding, the federal district "court shall have authority to review de novo the law and the facts involved."90 Although the NGPA does not expressly provide for the option of an ALJ hearing, the Commission has asserted the authority to order one.
+91 see also FERC v.

-295 FERC v.
 MacDonald, 862 F. Supp.
 667, 672 (D.N.H.
-1994) (citing Doe v.
+1994) (court gives "no deference" to agency in the de novo district court action) (citing Doe v.
 United States, 821 F.2d 694, 697-98 (D.C.
 Cir.
 1987)).